This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 There are many different ways to add zest to your recipes.
 These preferred methods will help add the tangy flavor and brightness to your yummy recipes.

-This citrus fruit can be used in many different ways
+This citrus fruit can be used in many different ways.

 What is Lime Zest?

-Zest is the outer peal of the lime finely shredded.
+Zest is the outer peal of the fresh lime finely shredded.
 It is not the whole peel it is the top later of the outer peel.
 The white part is what holds in the juices of the lime.

 The outer layer is what you want to focus on.
 This is where the all the citrus flavor comes from.
 This is the part that you zest for your recipes.